bgpkit/monocle/README.md

 Unified AS and prefix information lookup.
 Replaces the former `whois` and `pfx2as` commands.

+By default, `inspect` shows all available information for ASN and prefix queries, including:
+- **Basic**: AS name, country, organization, and PeeringDB info (website, IRR AS-SET)
+- **Prefixes**: Announced prefixes with RPKI validation status
+- **Connectivity**: AS relationships (upstreams, peers, downstreams)
+- **RPKI**: ROAs and ASPA records

+When querying multiple ASNs, a **glance table** is automatically shown first, providing a quick overview of all queried ASNs before the detailed per-ASN information.

 ```text
 ➜  monocle inspect --help
 Unified AS and prefix information lookup